-If you are a patient who has had a Lap Band or another banding procedure, but who has not been entirely happy with the results, you should know that Michael Feiz, M.D, F.A.C.S. has had a great of success with procedures that convert Lap Band to sleeve.
-First, however, it might be helpful to understand more about why patients may seek out this kind of a procedure.
+If you are a patient who has had a Lap Band or another banding procedure, but who has not been entirely happy with the results, you should know that Michael Feiz, M.D, F.A.C.S. has had a great deal of success with procedures that convert Lap Bands to Sleeves.

 A banding procedure is a reversible procedure in which a large portion of the stomach is tied off with a plastic banding device, which typically must be adjusted a number of times after the initial procedure.
 The result is that the available area of the stomach is a great deal smaller, which makes overeating uncomfortable and reduces the appetite.